MargaridaBiscaia/MasterDissertation/README.md

 a neural network is trained with synthetic data to approximate the pricing function of a model.
 In the second step, the trained network is used in the calibration process instead of the traditional numerical option pricing methods.

+The repository is organized as follows:

 ### **Step 1.1**

-Generate the synthetic dataset that will be used to train the neural network:
+Generate the synthetic dataset that will be used to train the neural network.
+This same method is used to generate the out-of-sample dataset and the synthetic calibration dataset.

-**Inputs:**

-Heston model parameters:

-1. delta - volatility of volatility

-2. rho - correlation

-3. kappa - mean reversion speed

-4. varsigma - long-term variance

-5. v0 - initial variance

-Option's properties:

-6. tau - time to maturity

-7. S - stock price

-8. K - strike price

-**Output:**

-p - option prices
+### **Step 1.2**

+Train the FNN and LSTM networks.

+### **Step 2**

+Calibrate the Heston option pricing model comparing the perfomances of the FNN and LSTM networks, and the ms Differential Evolution and Particle Swarm Optimization algorithms.